All Episodes

 And I think as that kind of thing happens over and over again, it cannot help but set a tone.

-And when there is lawlessness at any level, whenever anybody is perceived as getting away with lawlessness, it certainly is going to inspire others to think, well, wait a minute.
+And when there is lawlessness at any level, whenever anybody is perceived as getting away with lawlessness, it certainly is going to inspire others to think, well, wait a minute, I want my share of being able to do that too.

 I think this was a script that you could have written in any of the last 30 years.

-Somebody come up with these exact circumstances, and you could write what was going to happen here.
+Somebody come up with these exact circumstances and you could write what was going to happen here.

-These people, some of them showed up to protest just for the heck of it.
+These people, some of them showed up to protest just for the heck of it because it was an opportunity.

-It's not about this, it's about changing this system.
+It's about changing this system.

 And we had John Lewis, the esteemed member of Congress from Georgia, saying that this was Selma.